blueskyletters/blueskyletters.github.io/_posts/2020-03-30-a-quote-that-influenced-me.md

 This quote will always stay with me throughout my life.
 Personally, I do have some experiences where the power of visualization reaped results.
 I hope you too find this quote meaningful.

 What's your favourite quote?
-Do you have a quote that really syou really stuck on to?
+Do you have a quote that you really stuck on to?
 Let us know in the comments below : )